markx86/uefi-os-template/README.md

 - `SOURCE_DIR`: path of the source directory containing the kernel, bootloader and libc source directories
 - `DATA_DIR`: path of the directory containing the files that are to be copied inside the OS image
 - `OVMF_BINARIES_DIR`: path of the directory containing the UEFI BIOS images
-- `GNU_EFI_DIR`: path of the directory to the gnu-efi development package.
+- `GNU_EFI_DIR`: path of the directory to the GNU-EFI development package.
 - `EFI_TARGET`: has to be the name of your bootloader's main source file (default is `loader.efi` so the bootloader's main file is `loader.c`)
 - `ELF_TARGET`: name of your compiled kernel ELF file
 - `EMU`: emulator's executable